semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 sem debug project <project-name>
 ```

-This command opens a SSH session on the "master" branch and the HEAD revision of the repository.
+This command opens an SSH session on the "master" branch and the HEAD revision of the repository.

 For example: